Tkachini/spring-boot-test/README.md

 1. Generate infrastructure.
 Navigate to `localhost:8080/hello/generate?count=50` where count is number of generated contacts.
 Words will contains [A-z, 0-9].

-2. Test application by rout `localhost:8080//hello/contacts?nameFilter=val`, where val is regexp.
+2. Test application by rout `localhost:8080//hello/contacts?nameFilter=^[a-z].*`, where nameFilter is regexp.

 OR:

-`localhost:8080//hello/contacts/stream?nameFilter=val` - this resource use java stream api to filter contacts.
+`localhost:8080//hello/contacts/criteria?nameFilter=val` - this resource use criteria builder and built in postgres function(`) to filter contacts.
+It is faster.